 That is why the Intrepid Fallen Heroes Fund has made it our mission to make this treatment available to as many service members as possible across the country.
 In 2010 IFHF opened the National Intrepid Center of Excellence (NICoE) at Walter Reed National Military Medical Center in Bethesda, MD.
 Our current mission is constructing a network of 10 smaller satellite centers called Intrepid Spirit Centers to expand the availability of the interdisciplinary model of care designed at NICoE.
 Seven Intrepid Spirit Centers have been completed and the eighth is now underway.
 These centers have treated over 200,000 individuals to date and have enabled more than 90% of patients to continue on Active Duty with many of their symptoms reduced or controlled.

 Our mission is publicly funded, an effort to address a critical need facing our nation’s boldest and bravest.
-100% of all donations go directly to our mission, with our Board of Directors underwriting all administrative costs.
 The mental health of our military community needs to be a priority, and that’s why we’ve made it ours.
 Support the Intrepid Fallen Heroes Fund mission today with a donation.

 Posted on May 20 2019 in Blog